 - Damage to property

-Approximately 1,000 people die in train accidents every year.
-Further, United States train and railroad accident statistics estimate that almost every two weeks a train derailment leads to a chemical spill.
+Each year nearly 1,000 people are killed in train related accidents.
+Additionally, United States train and railroad accident statistics estimate that almost every two weeks a train derailment leads to a chemical spill.
 Some of these spills are so serious that they require the evacuation of local residents.
 The occurrence and frequency of train accidents has been escalating since 1997.

 Aside from being extremely tragic and devastating, train and railroad accidents can be very complex and difficult for the victims.
 Your best option following a train wreck or railroad accident is to seek legal counsel from an experienced attorney to help you recover well-deserved damages in the midst of all the pain and suffering endured.

 If you’ve been injured in a train accident, McAleer Law can assist you in recovering monetary compensation, which includes lost wages, past and future medical bills, and pain and suffering.
 Sometimes even punitive damages can be recovered.Train-Car Collisions

 Many people make the mistake of believing that an oncoming train will be able to stop in time if their car were to stall on the tracks.
 However, a 150-car freight train traveling 50 miles per hour will take over a mile to stop!